cboddy/plus500/README.md

 To build, you can use sbt-assemby for an all-in-one jar

-> sbt assembly
+> sbt clean compile assembly

-If like me you mistrust such things my hacky Makefile can also be used to compile / build a jar:

-> make

 The deployment script deploy/deploy.sh is particular to my AWS instance (more precisely, my ssh config 'amazon' entry).
 If you want to use this script you'll have to edit your ssh config appropriately.